JonasMH/Growatt2Mqtt/README.md

 The application is distributed using a docker image available at [jonasmh/growatt2mqtt](https://hub.docker.com/r/jonasmh/growatt2mqtt)

-It is based on a `alpine` base image with no additional packages other than the Growatt2Mqtt services thanks to C#'s AOT compilation feature.
+It is based on a `alpine` base image with only

+- A single package installed `tzdata` (Timezone information)
+- The Growatt2Mqtt services

+All thanks to C#'s AOT compilation feature.
 This also means the entire image only takes up ~12 MBytes compressed

 ### Docker Compose